cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dumpall.md

 The SQL script will be written to the standard output.
 Use the `[-f | --file]` option or shell operators to redirect it into a file.

-`pg_dumpall` needs to connect several times to the Greenplum Database coordinator server (once per database).
+`pg_dumpall` needs to connect several times to the Cloudberry Database coordinator server (once per database).
 If you use password authentication it is likely to ask for a password each time.
 It is convenient to have a `~/.pgpass` file in such cases.

 ## Options